oxiconazole topical (generic name)

 It is used to treat certain kinds of fungal or yeast infections of the skin

 Table of Contents

 What is this medicine?OXICONAZOLE (ox i KON a zole) is an antifungal medicine.
 It is used to treat certain kinds of fungal or yeast infections of the skin.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

 What may interact with this medicine?Interactions are not expected.
-Do not use any other skin products on the affected area without telling your doctor or health care professional.
+Do not use any other skin products without telling your doctor or health care professional.

 What should I watch for while using this medicine?Tell your doctor or health care professional if your symptoms do not improve within 2 to 4 weeks, or of they get worse.